netket/netket/docs/docs/varstate.md

 ## Constructing a Variational State

-To construct the two variational states above you need to provide at least a Monte Carlo sampler (you can see the list of available ones {ref}`here <sampler-api>`) and a model.
+To construct the two variational states above you need to provide at least a Monte Carlo sampler (you can find the list of available ones [here](netket_sampler_api)) and a model.
 The hilbert space of the variational state will be inferred from the sampler, as they all reference the hilbert space they are sampling.

 The model can be specified in several ways.
 The most standard way is to pass a [Flax Linen Module](https://flax.readthedocs.io/en/latest/flax.linen.html#module), but you can also pass a Jax-style pair of functions {code}`(init, apply)` or an haiku module obtained by calling {code}`haiku.transform()`.